biscottidiskette/biscottidiskette.github.io/_tools/6_sqlmap.md

 <br />
 **Choose the right parameter**<br />

 Getting no results because I choose the wrong parameter to check.
 Ran it three time with the same results before I finally check the `request.txt` file to see my blunder.
-Fixed it up and was able to get my plunder (hehe...it rhymed)! w00t w00t!
+Fixed it and finally got my plunder!
+Always double-check your request.txt file.

 <br />
 **Used the Wrong Level and Risk**